IETF-OPSAWG-WG/draft-ietf-opsawg-pcap/draft-ietf-opsawg-pcap.md

 Major Version (16 bits):
 : an unsigned value, giving the number of the current major version of the format.
-The value for the current version of the format is 2.
+The value for the current version of the format is 2 (big-endian 0x00 0x02 or little-endian 0x02 0x00).
 This value should change if the format changes in such a way that code that reads the new format could not read the old format (i.e., code to read both formats would have to check the version number and use different